×

 Diagnosis of otorrhea involves a comprehensive medical history and physical examination, often including otoscopy to inspect the ear canal and eardrum.
 In some cases, cultures of the discharge may be taken to identify bacterial or fungal infections.
 Treatment depends on the underlying cause.
 For infections, antibiotics or antifungal medications may be prescribed.
 Inflammatory conditions are managed by addressing allergies or dermatologic issues with appropriate topical treatments.
 If the discharge is due to trauma or foreign bodies, removing the object and treating any resulting damage is necessary.
 Persistent otorrhea should be evaluated by a healthcare professional to ensure proper diagnosis and treatment, and to prevent complications.

-- Peripheral Angioplasty in Great bend
+- Radiation Therapist in Great bend

-- Pulmonary Rehabilitation in Great bend
+- Orthopathy in Great bend

 - Tuberculosis (TB) Control Programs in Great bend

-- Vascular Neurosurgery in Great bend
+- Physical Therapy in Great bend

-- Sports-Specific Care in Great bend
+- Biomedical Waste Management in Great bend

-- Multiple Sclerosis Centers in Great bend
+- Fertility Assessment and Diagnosis in Great bend

-- Gastrointestinal Oncology Services in Great bend
+- Jaw Surgery (Orthognathic Surgery) in Great bend